PacLII Home | Databases | WorldLII | Search | Feedback

 (3) An appointment made under subsection (1) is for a period of 5 years and the person is eligible for reappointment.

-(4) The Chairperson must ensure that that the process for issuing a negotiator’s certificate and the registration of a lease specified under sections 6A to 6H are followed.
+(4) The Chairperson must ensure that the process for issuing a negotiator’s certificate and the registration of a lease specified under sections 6A to 6H are followed.

 8E.
 Decisions and procedures of the Committee